 This summer camp is designed for children with a strong interest in prehistory and history as well as in learning how early people interacted with their environment.
 Campers will learn about the importance of archaeology and will gain understanding about early natural resources that were necessary for life in the Tampa Bay region.
-Highlights of the camp include guest experts, tour of an archaeological site, hands-on archaeology, lab analysis, pottery making, atlatl adventure and earning the certificate of Tommy the Tortoise, Junior Archaeologist.

 Wildlife Ecology Summer Camp